saimachi/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 4. In the New secret form, enter the name **AZURE_CREDENTIALS**, and for the value, paste in the JSON data obtained when creating the Service Principal in the previous task.
 Select **Add secret**.

-#### Subtask 2: Create the web portal publish profile secret
+#### Subtask 2: Create the e-commerce web application publish profile secret

-1. In the Azure Portal, open the web portal application service, it is the one named contosoapp{randomcharacters}.
+1. In the Azure Portal, open the e-commerce web application service, it is the one named contosoapp{randomcharacters}.

 2. From the top toolbar of the App Service screen, select **Get publish profile** item.
 This will download a file.
 Open this file in a text editor.